digimat/digimat-saia/README.rst

 TODO
 ====

 Documentation is very incomplete.
 Don't know if this is useful for someone.
-Tell it to us.
+Tell it to us, and if you like it, don't hesitate to talk about the pypi/digimat.saia module on social networks.

 There is still some more locking mecanisms to implement making the background task really thread safe.
-The Python GIL make things yet wrongly safe.
-Python 3 compatibility.
+The Python GIL make things yet wrongly safe (but this works very fine).

 We have no way to test what 'S-Bus gateway' feature is.
 When enabled, a PCD may be able? to expose S-Bus sub nodes on its EtherSBus interface.
 This "proxy" mode access is not supported yet.

+A nice idea would be to develop an user interface based on `npyscreen <https://npyscreen.readthedocs.io/#>`_ allowing rapid online debugging with saia devices !